 Excess mortality - statistics

-Excess mortality refers in this article to the number of deaths from all causes measured during a crisis, above what could be observed in ‘normal’ conditions.
-Therefore, the excess mortality indicator draws attention to the magnitude of the health crisis by providing a comprehensive comparison of additional deaths amongst the European countries and allows for further analysis of its causes.
-Indeed, whilst the international comparability of data directly associated with COVID-19 may still be arguable due to possible different rules of disease/causes of death classification and coverage issues, this approach gives a general measure of the mortality impact of the COVID-19 pandemic because it includes all deaths independently of their causes.
+In this article, excess mortality refers to the number of deaths from all causes measured during a crisis, above what could be observed under ‘normal’ conditions.
+The excess mortality indicator, part of the European Statistical Recovery Dashboard, highlights the magnitude of the health crisis by providing a comprehensive comparison of additional deaths among the European countries and allows for further analysis of its causes.
+While the international comparability of data directly associated with COVID-19 may still be arguable due to the possibility of different rules of causes of death classification and coverage issues, this approach gives a general measure of the impact of the crisis on the mortality rate because it includes all deaths regardless of their cause.

-The excess mortality indicator is based on a new data collection on weekly deaths, which national statistical institutes transmit to Eurostat on a voluntary basis.
-The currently available dataset that Eurostat publishes with great frequency has been used for computing the excess mortality indicator by mapping the deaths of each week to a full month.
-The data covered in this analysis include all deaths that have occurred from January to November 2020.
-For comparison, Eurostat uses the average number of deaths for each month between January 2016 and November 2019 as a baseline.
-The estimated EU average is based on the data from 26 Member States.
+In 2020, responding to the demand for timely data on the health crisis, Eurostat set up the ‘excess mortality’ indicator, for Member States of the European Union (EU) and the European Free Trade Association (EFTA).
+The excess mortality indicator is based on a new data collection, in which national statistical institutes transmit weekly deaths data to Eurostat on a voluntary basis.
+The currently available dataset that Eurostat publishes with high frequency is used to compute the monthly excess mortality indicator by mapping the deaths of each week to a full month.
+The data covered in this analysis include all deaths that have occurred since January 2020.

 The peaks of the outbreak vary greatly across Member States